AristurtleHu/BME1312/README.md

 ### Lab 1: Advanced MRI Reconstruction

 - **Task:** Reconstruct MRI images from undersampled k-space data using a Cascade Network.

+#### Enhancements:

-- **Enhancements:** Integrate dropout and data augmentation for improved robustness and accuracy.
+- Integrate dropout and data augmentation for improved robustness and accuracy.

+### Lab 2

+- **Task:** Implement a U-Net-based convolutional neural network for 2D medical image segmentation.

+ #### Enhancements:

+- Data augmentation.
+- Segmentation metrics: accuracy, sensitivity, specificity, precision, F1, Jaccard (IoU), and Dice coefficient.
+- Use binary cross-entropy loss for training.
+- With learning rate scheduling and validate on a separate set.